haoxu07/AdmissionControlReference/README.md

   year={2003},
   organization={Seattle, WA}
 }
-## Taiji: managing global user traffic for large-scale internet services at the edge
+## 2.Taiji: managing global user traffic for large-scale internet services at the edge
 #### Policy, assigning traffic objects at the edge to the data centers to satisfy service-level objectives.
 Taiji uses a constraint optimization solver to generate an optimal routing table that specifies the fractions of traffic each edge node will distribute to different data centers.
 @inproceedings{chou2019taiji,
   title={Taiji: managing global user traffic for large-scale internet services at the edge},